This pumpkin soup recipe is amazing. It is very easy to make and has a striking tangy flavor that can be reduced to your preference.

-Pumpkins are very low in calories!!!!
-Now isn’t that one of the most important things on our health list?
-It is a wild vegetable; it is rich in vitamins and vital antioxidants.
+Nutritional Fact: Did you know that pumpkins are very low in calories?
+They are a wild vegetable, rich in vitamins and vital antioxidants.
 Pumpkins contain no saturated fats or cholesterol.
-Pumpkins are rich in fiber, which will keep you full for a while and it also has minerals.
-Pumpkins are very high in vitamin A, which proves to promote vision.
-And what is better than all of this is that pumpkin helps keep your skin look younger, the beta-carotene found in pumpkins will help protect your skin from the sun’s UV rays as well as the pulp can be used for fantastic facial masks.
+Pumpkins are rich in fiber, which will keep you full for a while and they contain minerals.
+Pumpkins are very high in vitamin A, which help improve your vision.
+Best of all, pumpkins help keep your skin looking younger, the beta-carotene found in pumpkins will help protect your skin from the sun’s UV rays.
+You can also use its pulp to create facial masks.

 Makes enough for 6 people – Total time required: 1hour